If you struggle with acid reflux, heartburn and indigestion, you may be experiencing gastroesophageal reflux disease, commonly known as GERD.

 Speaking of pillows, it is also beneficial to elevate the head of your bed two to six inches with a foam wedge beneath the upper half of your body.
 This will ease the flow of food transit even when lying down.

 Certain foods can trigger acid reflux more than others.
-These include alcohol, coffee, tea, carbonated beverages, acidic juices, spicy and fatty foods, chocolate, mints and acidic foods such as tomato and citrus.
+These include alcohol, coffee, tea, carbonated beverages, acidic juices, spicy and high fat foods, chocolate, mints and acidic foods such as tomato and citrus.
+On the upside, there are foods that can help alleviate GERD symptoms:

 The pH scale is a determinant of acidity and alkalinity levels in an aqueous solution.
 Turns out, foods have their own pH levels.
 Low pH foods are more acidic, whereas high pH foods, known as alkaline foods, can help mitigate high levels of stomach acids and reduce acid reflux.
 Some alkaline foods include most fruits and vegetables (especially green leafy vegetables), soybeans, potatoes, tofu, legumes, seeds and nuts.
 Foods with high water content can also minimize the effects of heartburn.
 Some high water content foods include celery, lettuce, cucumber, watermelon, cantaloupe, peaches, broths and soups.

-Limit or avoid foods only if they cause symptoms.
+Incorporate more GERD-soothing foods into your diet and limit or avoid potential trigger foods, but only if they cause symptoms.
 Not everyone reacts to the same foods.
-Therefore, there is no reason to take chocolate out of your diet if it doesn’t trigger your acid reflux.
+There is no reason to take chocolate out of your diet if it doesn’t trigger your acid reflux.
 We all love a good chocolate treat and wouldn’t want you to skip it if you don’t have to.

-However, if used for prolonged periods, it may actually do more harm than good.
+However, if used for prolonged periods, a proton pump inhibitor can actually do more harm than good.
 Stomach acids have a protective effect against harmful bacteria and aid in the absorption of certain essential nutrients including B12, folic acid, calcium, magnesium, iron and zinc.
 Low stomach acid puts you at risk for invasion of harmful bacteria and inhibits the absorption of nutrients, which may lead to nutritional deficiencies such as anemia.
 Stomach acids also help break down protein, fats and carbohydrates for digestion.

 Research has also shown an association between increased risk of GERD and pregnancy, hiatal hernias, connective tissues disorders, delayed gastric emptying, and other medications, including aspirin and NSAIDS.
 If you are pregnant or have any conditions that may increase your risk for GERD, talk to your medical team and dietitian about implementing prevention methods to minimize risks.

 GERD can easily be prevented or managed.
 It is always important to be followed by your medical team, especially if taking medications such as PPIs.
-Dietitians also play a key role in providing guidance on how to modify your dietary and lifestyle habits to reduce acid reflux symptoms and minimize risk of GERD.
-Need help navigating GERD?
-Work with a Culina Health dietitian.
+Dietitians also play a key role in providing guidance on how to implement dietary and lifestyle modifications to reduce acid reflux symptoms and minimize risk of GERD.
+Need help navigating GERD or other chronic conditions?
+Get matched with a Culina Health dietitian today, and you could pay as little as $0 out of pocket with insurance.